Information Technology Helpdesk/Support Technician

 - customer service or resolving complaints

-- creating websites.
+- designing and creating websites

 IT helpdesk/support technicians may choose to become certified through professional associations such as the Institute of IT Professionals.